My Wild Life: Sheila Fallone

 What a difference taking a simple walk on the beach and breathing in the salty air can make to the way you feel.
 For some children being in the classroom can be a claustrophobic, daunting experience.
 Not everyone can sit still for long periods of time, and not everyone finds learning in class easy.
 All schools should embrace outdoor learning, so that all children have the opportunity to experience it.

-I also believe that outdoor learning should be introduced as part of the curriculum for all children.
+In fact, I believe that outdoor learning should be introduced as part of the curriculum for all children.
 It can only help to improve their mental health, and will encourage them to take responsibility for and protect the wonderful environment they live in.
 Think how much they could learn and pass on to future generations.